PaulaYaniz/Unit3/README.md

 This is the "AllNotes" screen in Python Kivy.
 This screen displays a list of notes that were previously saved by the user, filtered by the emotion selected in the previous "Folders" screen.
 The AllNotes class defines several methods for interacting with the notes database.
 The update() method retrieves all notes from the database with the selected emotion and displays them in a MDDataTable widget.
 The delete() method deletes all notes that were checked by the user using the MDDataTable checkbox.
 The cancel() method returns to the previous screen.
 The on_pre_enter() method is called before the screen is shown and creates the MDDataTable widget.
 The corresponding .kv file defines the UI layout of the "AllNotes" screen.
 It includes a header label, a container box for the MDDataTable widget and two buttons: one for deleting checked notes and one for returning to the previous screen.

+This helps my client because she wanted to be able to read the notes she had written organised by cateogory, and to be able to delete them.
 ![image](https://user-images.githubusercontent.com/89135778/224181757-4cf1cdfb-7bd0-4ad9-931f-5710d3592f1f.png)

 ### SQLite commands